Docs / Reference

 Set the space between tiled windows.
 Increase it for more visual separation or drop it to zero for edge-to-edge tiling.

-Pinned DisplaysPro
+DisplaysPro

 Display pinning